t2trg/iot-seccons/draft-irtf-t2trg-iot-seccons.md

 An IoT device user/owner would like to monitor and verify its operational behavior.
 For instance, the user might want to know if the device is connecting to the server of the manufacturer for any reason.
 This feature -- connected to the manufacturer's server -- may be necessary in some scenarios, such as during the initial configuration of the device.
 However, the user should be kept aware of the data that the device is sending back to the vendor.
 For example, the user might want to know if his/her TV is sending data when he/she inserts a new USB stick.

 Providing such information to the users in an understandable fashion is challenging.
 This is because IoT devices are not only resource-constrained in terms of their computational capability, but also in terms of the user interface available.
 Also, the network infrastructure where these devices are deployed will vary significantly from one user environment to another.
 Therefore, where and how this monitoring feature is implemented still remains an open question.

+Manufacturer Usage Description (MUD) files {{ID-MUD}} are perhaps a first step towards implementation of such a monitoring service.
+The idea behind MUD files is relatively simple: IoT devices would disclose the location of their MUD file to the network during installation.
+The network can then retrieve those files, and learn about the intended behavior of the devices stated by the device manufacturer.
+A network monitoring service could then warn the user/owner of devices if they don't behave as expected.

 ## End-of-life {#sec5-6}
 Like all commercial devices, most IoT devices will be end-of-lifed by vendors or even network operators.
 This may be planned or unplanned (for example when the vendor or manufacturer goes bankrupt or when a network operator moves to a different type of networking technology).
 A user should still be able to use and perhaps even update the device.
 This requires for some form of authorization handover.